yokecd/blog/src/data/blog/helm-compatibility.md

   - yoke
   - helm
 description: >
-  Yoke wants to pivot away from Helm and YAML templating — but does that mean throwing the baby out with the bathwater?
+  Yoke wants to pivot away from Helm and YAML templating, but does that mean throwing the baby out with the bathwater?
   Let’s explore how Yoke keeps backwards compatibility with Helm in a code-first world.
 ---